 Sights for Hope’s clients and patients are individuals whose abilities to conduct daily activities are impeded by visual impairments or blindness that cannot be corrected with glasses or equivalent solutions.
 We apply the most prevalent definition of the term visual impairment – which encompasses low visual acuity, diminished visual field, low visual function, and blindness.

 A person qualifies as a Sights for Hope client if they reside in Pennsylvania’s Lehigh, Northampton, or Monroe counties and meet at least one of the criteria shown below.

-- They have a visual acuity of 20/70 or worse in their strongest eye with best correction.
+- A visual acuity of 20/70 or worse in their strongest eye with best correction

-- They have a visual field of 20 degrees or worse in their strongest eye with best correction.
+- A visual field of 20 degrees or worse in their strongest eye with best correction

-- Their visual function is equivalent to an acuity of 20/70 or worse in their strongest eye with best correction.
+- A visual function that is equivalent to an acuity of 20/70 or worse in their strongest eye with best correction

-- They have been diagnosed with a degenerative eye condition or vision disorder.
+- A diagnosis of a degenerative eye condition or vision disorder

-- They have experienced a progressive loss of eyesight due to a disease.
+- A progressive loss of eyesight due to a disease

-- They have any other permanent sight-related condition that makes it difficult for them to perform their typical daily activities.
+- Any other permanent sight-related condition that makes it difficult for them to perform their typical daily activities

 A patient is a person who meets at least one of the criteria indicated above and receives only a functional vision exam and consultations about assistive technologies in one of our Low Vision Care Centers.
 Patients also may live outside of our service area.